jjvanzon/JJs-Music-Production-2020/README.md

 ### Costs

 It may not matter how good the music is.
 I do not need to make money from it or have it cost me any money.
-However, if there is money to be made, I might not want them to just take it.
+However, if there is money to be made, I might want to collect it.

 ### Hassle